Thimoteus/purescript-optlicative/README.md

 if a user passes in an option that isn't recognized by the parser.

 The `usage` field will print a given message in case of any error.

+`globalOpts` is for options which don't match a given command; for more on commands see the next section.

 The `value` field has type `Value a`, which is a type synonym for `V (List OptError) a`.
 This means you'll need to use `unV` from